 Anyone who rides a motorcycle knows that choosing two wheels instead of four comes with a degree of risk but this does not mean they should expect to be injured – and it certainly doesn’t mean they should forfeit any legal rights in the event that something goes wrong.

 At Digby Brown, we know that there can be a misconception that the motorcyclist acting recklessly contributed to the circumstances of the crash.
-We also know that there are a number of additional factors which must be considered when looking at an accident which involves a motorbike.
+We also know that there are a number of additional factors which must be considered when looking at motorcycle accidents.

 Our Motorcycle Law Team has years of experience in helping injured motorcyclists.
 We have a dedicated department with specialist motorcycle accident solicitors based across our seven offices.

-We believe this collective expertise and knowledge, built up over many years, makes a massive difference when understanding the circumstances of a motorcycle accident and properly valuing the claim.
+We believe this collective expertise and knowledge, built up over many years, makes a massive difference when understanding the circumstances of a motorcycle accident and properly valuing a motorcycle accident claim.

 Our reputation goes a long way when dealing with insurers and ensuring the right compensation is awarded.